2000222/2000222/README.md

 - ⚡ Fun fact: ...
 -->

 - :speak_no_evil: Studying Automation and Artificial Intelligence.
-(Senior Student)
+(Master Student)
 - 🌱 Computer Vision and Robotics lover & researcher.
 - ✨ Looking for cooperation with new ideas for AI projects.
 - 😄 Enjoy doing scientific research in a beautiful university.